UNDERWATER SOUND PROPAGATION

 Once the sound has been refracted upwards it travels to the source depth where it again encounters higher sound speeds and bends back to the horizontal.
 The same process can then be repeated.

+For sound rays transmitted near the surface to loop back to the surface without encountering the bottom the deep water sound speed must equal the surface sound speed.
 The higher sea surface temperature, the deeper the water must be for the deep sound speed to equal the surface speed.
 So in temperate zones this type of transmission can only occur in deep ocean basins.
-For example, a surface temperature of 27°C which indicates a sound speed of about 1540 m/sec and the equivalent water depth required is about 5000m.
-Ocean basins are typically 4000m deep so the phenomenon requires cooler surface temperatures.
+For example, a surface temperature of 23°C which indicates a sound speed of about 1530 m/sec and the equivalent water depth required is a little over 4000 m.
+So the phenomenon can occur at reasonable high water temperatures in the ocean basins which are typically 5000 m deep, shallower water requires cooler surface temperatures for the effect to develop.

-Figure 7.
-Deep water sound showing convergence zones.
+Figure 6.
+Deep water sound ray paths showing convergence zones.

 In a region where the water depth is too shallow for refracted transmission paths, sound rays will intersect the sea floor and be reflected.
 More energy is reflected if the sound speed in the bottom material is hard with much faster sound speed than water.
 A rocky bottom will reflect sound more efficiently than a muddy bottom.

 Thus reflection depends on the characteristics of the bottom and is generally frequency sensitive, with the result that energy in higher frequency bands is reflected better than energy at lower frequencies.
-Nevertheless BOTTOM BOUNCE can be utilized to our advantage,
+Nevertheless BOTTOM BOUNCE can be utilized to advantage.

-Fig 8 shows such an application.
-Energy from a near surface source, a hull mounted active sonar is initially refracted down and intersects the sea floor where it is reflected.
-Depending on the ray angle this reflected energy may be able to reach a region that could not be ensonified by direct transmission paths, such as the shadow zone.
-Some active sonars use this mode to achieve this result.
+Fig 7 shows such an application.
+Energy from a near surface source, a hull mounted active sonar is initially refracted down and intersects the sea floor, where it is reflected.
+Depending on the ray angle, this reflected energy may be able to reach a region that could not be ensonified by direct transmission paths.
+Active sonars can use this mode to ensonify the shadow zone.

 Fig8